texcoffier/StoX/README.md

   * `put` is called to send a char to TTY.
     So it is possible to add filters to recognize control sequences as clear screen.

+  * `highlight` is called when the mouse is inside an item, The parameter is the item.

+  * `mouvemove` is called on mouse move, the parameter is the JavaScript event.

 Some hooks where added over the basic framework: